Discover Our Journey to a Sustainable Organic Lifestyle

 Our aquaponic journey started when we moved to our son’s home in Goa which was a double storeyed villa near the sea, but had little place to grow food.
 We discovered aquaponics as a means to grow a large amount of organic food in restricted areas and decided to grow organic food in our home.

-A lush garden in the home of Peter, Singh and Neeno Kaur surrounded by various shrubs and flowering plants.
+A lush garden in the Delhi home surrounded by various shrubs and flowering plants.
 A brick path on the right, leading through the garden, which features both grass and stone elements.
 This was converted into Aquaponics

 We started the process in our Delhi home , where the original garden at the back of the Delhi house, was converted into a greenhouse with Aquaponics and Permaculture growing 3000 plants of vegetables, and two fish tanks growing 120 kg of fresh water fish : Carp, Rohu, Katla, using aquaponics, permaculture in media beds , without artificial fertilizer, pesticides, weedicides

-Aanant Aquaponics Urban Farms in Delhi Greenhouse with rows of lush green and red lettuce under a transparent greenhouse roof around the home of Peter Singh and Neeno Kaur in Delhi with AQI 15
+Aanant Aquaponics Urban Farms in Delhi Greenhouse with rows of lush green and red lettuce under a transparent greenhouse roof around the home in Delhi with AQI 15

 We missed the beauty of a garden so we created a Japanese Garden in the corner of the greenhouse at the back of the Delhi Home.
 Two pools grow 50 kg of fresh water fish and 500 plants of vegetables, herbs, fruits along the verandah to the entrance of the home.

-A lush green garden with a gravel path, various plants, a small seating area, and a wooden pergola overhead.
-Visible are brick pillars and a domed structure surrounded by foliage.
+A lush Japanese aquaponic garden in the Delhi home with a gravel path, pools growing fresh water carp for the home, plants, a small seating area with brick pillars and a domed structure surrounded by foliage.

 The Japanese Garden behind the house :

-Aquaponic Lettuce plants growing indoors under artificial grow lights on multi-tiered shelves in the climate controlled greenhouse around the home of Peter Singh and Neeno Kaur in Delhi
+Aquaponic Lettuce plants growing indoors under artificial grow lights on multi-tiered shelves in the climate controlled greenhouse around the Delhi home

 We created a 10 ft wide and 14 ft long 8 ft high climate controlled greenhouse on the ground floor, using dual inverter Air conditioner.
 This area grows 5000 plants of lettuce , green onions and spinach, microgreens in aeroponic towers and racks of trays.
 This provides us an income by the sale of 240 plants every weekend.